Snuby/cocos2d-javascript/README.md

 Cocos2D JavaScript is an HTML5 port of Cocos2D for iPhone.
-It is a 2D graphics engine which allows rapid development of 2D games and graphical applications which can run in any modern Web browser without the need for third-party plugins such as Adobe Flash.
+It is a 2D graphics engine which allows rapid development of 2D games and graphical applications which can run in any modern Web browser without the need for third-party plug-ins such as Adobe Flash.

 Installation
 ============